What is the Universal Backup Device (UBD)?

 How much does it cost to add more storage space?

 Nothing but the cost of the drives.
 UBD supports as much storage as you can attach to your server.
-If you use our compression, you should see between 4 and 8 times the raw capacity of the device, in iSeries SAVFs.
-In a real world situation, a 4TB drive should give you between 16TB and 32TB of iSeries backup storage.
+If you use our compression, you should see between 4 and 8 times the raw capacity of the device.
+In a real-world situation, a 4TB drive should give you between 16TB and 32TB of iSeries backup storage.

 Will I be able to restore my libraries on future releases of OS/400 or I5/OS?

-We are using IBM’s own software to do the saves and restores.
-We expect IBM’s software to remain compatible in future releases of the operating system, since they depend on its use also.
+We use IBM’s software to do the saves and restores.
+We expect IBM’s software to remain compatible with future releases of the operating system since they depend on its use also.

-If I don’t like UBD, can I get a refund?
+If UBD doesn’t meet my needs, can I get a refund?

 Is there a demo available?

 The demo usually lasts between 15 and 30 minutes.
-We always want to allow for time to thoroughly answer any questions you may have.
+We always allow time to answer any questions you may have.

-UBD is a product of Electronic Storage Corporation (ESC).
-Since 1989, ESC has been creating and selling archiving software, primarily to the IBM midrange market.
+*UBD is a product of Electronic Storage Corporation (ESC).
+Since 1989, ESC has been creating and selling backup and recovery and document management solutions primarily to the IBM midrange market.
+We support all of our products in-house.
+Our other products are ViTL, LaserVault Backup, LaserVault DMS10Document Management, LaserVault Reports, and Content Express.